5j4/mariusdroughtproject/_pages/dashboard/science/drought_impacts_management/ecology/2016-11-11-your-filename.md

 ---

 ## Key science findings
-- Droughts can alter the processes that govern terrestrial ecosystems, leading to changes in their species composition, structure and functioning, their interactions and benefits they provide to people.
+-Droughts can alter the processes that govern terrestrial ecosystems, leading to changes in their species composition, structure and functioning, their interactions and benefits they provide to people.

 -Ecosystems in the south and east of England and Wales are more likely to be altered by climate change than those elsewhere in Great Britain.

 -In woodlands, beech and oak appear to be more susceptible drought than other tree species.

 ## Introduction